Working together to keep your children safe

 To read the school’s Safeguarding policies please follow the links below:

 Mrs C McGrady – Senior Leadership Team and SENDCo

 All three Senior Leaders receive regular, termly training and updates.
 Staff at St. Columba’s all use the CPOMS electronic recording system to record safeguarding concerns.
 If you ever have a concern about child safety or safety on the school site, please bring it to the immediate attention of a member of staff, so it can be responded to as soon as possible.

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children will often arrive at school distressed, upset and unprepared for the day.

-North Tyneside Council, the police and nominated Key Adults in school (Mrs Jordan and Mrs McGrady) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.
+North Tyneside Council, the police and nominated Key Adults in school (Mrs Jordan, Miss Quinn and Mrs McGrady) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.

 Why is Operation Encompass being introduced in North Tyneside?

 Operation Encompass was initially launched in Plymouth in February 2011 to address a shortcoming in the early sharing of information with schools.
 Since then several pilots have been set up across the UK, including Gateshead and South Tyneside, and has proved to very successful in providing appropriate support in a timely manner.
 Pilots across the UK have reported positive outcomes for many children and young people.

 North Tyneside Council, Northumbria Police and all schools in the borough will be taking part in the scheme, to help provide additional new support which will benefit children and young people in North Tyneside and improve multi-agency sharing of information.

 Schools across North Tyneside will nominate at least two members of staff who will be known as Key Adults.
 All Key Adults will attend specific training to the role in preparation for Operation Encompass.